How Much Does Professional Teeth Whitening Cost?

 In-Office Teeth Whitening$300 to $1,00035-40%60-90 minutes per sessionApplication of bleaching agents activated by LED light or Laser.High satisfaction rate6 months to 3 years

-Over-The-Counter Whitening Pens$5 to $400< 10%2 weeksApplication of bleaching agents directly to tooth via pen.
+Over-The-Counter Whitening Pens$5 to $400< 10%2 weeksApplication of bleaching agents directly to the tooth via a pen.
 May include light activation.Low-medium satisfaction rate3 weeks to 2 months

 Factors Affecting Teeth Whitening Costs

 There are many different factors that can affect teeth whitening costs.
-These factors include geographic location, number of sessions, initial teeth condition, and any additional required procedures.
+These factors include geographic location, number of sessions, initial tooth condition, and any additional required procedures.
 Continue reading to learn more.
+In practice, the final price usually depends on what is included in the treatment plan, how many visits are needed, and whether any prep work is required before whitening starts.

 Geographic Location Variations